akashmattupalli/akashmattupalli.github.io/_pages/about.md

 My values in engineering are rooted in human-centered design, with special interests in **control systems, mechatronics** and **simulation programs**.

-My perspectives in engineering derive from my intercultural experiences of living in India :india:, Saudi Arabia :saudi_arabia:, Singapore :singapore:, United Kingdom :uk:, United States :us:, and Spain :es:.
+My perspectives in engineering derive from my intercultural experiences of living in India, Saudi Arabia, Singapore, United Kingdom, United States, and Spain.

 I also love to read and to write in my free time.
 I have written poems, short stories, and essays, some of which are published on print or online.